Millennium Falcon: Smugglers Run – Star Wars: Galaxy’s Edge – Disney’s Hollywood Studios

 Time for your mission!
 You receive the details for your smuggling mission from an animatronic of the dreadlocked space pirate, Hondo Ohnaka and his droid R5P8.

-Hondo is voiced by Disney legend Jim Cummings, who voiced the character in the Star Wars series (he’s also the voice of Winnie the Pooh, as well as many other Disney and Star Wars characters).
 The droid keeps everyone on schedule and fixes equipment in the command center.
 Then, you see the Falcon hover behind them on a video screen.

 Six riders get into the cockpit — two pilots in the front (they get the best view!), two gunners in the middle, and two engineers in the back.
 This is very interactive as switches, levers, and buttons make sounds when activated.
 The hangar bay is seen outside your windows, and it’s time for your mission.

 You are battling First Order TIE Fighters.
 And don’t forget, there are different outcomes of the mission based on how well your team works together against the enemy.
+Make sure to listen up to Hondo and look for buttons and levers to light up, as they will help you succeed in your role.

 After the mission, you return to Batuu and disembark — the Falcon will be “right where you left it.”

-Star Wars: Galaxy’s Edge opened on August 29, 2019, at the Walt Disney World Resort.
 Check out this AllEars Rides video where we take you inside and give you plenty of tips to enjoy your time onboard.

 There is a height restriction on this ride.
 Riders must be at least 38 inches (97cm) or taller.